Friendship and the love that comes from our friends, that's what I would like to talk about today.

 The quality of your friends is far more important.
 It’s great to have a wide network of friends and acquaintances but as long as you have a few friends, that you are close to and that are there for you during the good times and bad, then you have exactly what you need.

-Lockdown has of course meant that perhaps we haven’t been able to see our friends so much.
+The last year and a bit has meant that perhaps we haven’t been able to see our friends so much.

-This Palentines, Galentines or Valentines whichever name suits you, celebrate your friendships.
-If you haven’t been in touch with your friends for a while, why not call or perhaps write them a letter this week and let them know how much they mean to you.
+If you haven’t been able to see your friends for a while, why not call or perhaps send them a card this week and let them know how much they mean to you.

 Tell them how much you appreciate their friendship – it’s these people that have such a huge impact on your physical and mental wellbeing.

-Being in touch will help you feel more alive and more engaged.
+Being in touch will help you both feel more alive and more engaged.

 And right now, that’s exactly what we all need.